Hypoglycemia in a Newborn Baby

 newborn baby.
 For a baby with risk factors, healthcare providers will need to watch

 carefully for the signs and start treatment as soon as possible.
-Mothers with diabetes
+Birth parents with

-should keep their blood glucose levels in a normal range during pregnancy.
-This may
+diabetes should keep their blood glucose levels in a normal range during pregnancy.

 When to Call a Healthcare Provider